kbraaten-va/posts/dynamic-components-pt-1.md

-# Part One: Programatically Creating An Angular Component
+# Part One: Dynamically Creating An Angular Component

 ## Overview

-In order to programatically create a component, we require three things:
+In order to dynamically create a component, we require three things:
 1. ViewContainerRef
 2. ComponentFactory
 3. entryComponent